JPKusumi/UtcMilliTime/README.md

 ### General usage

-Add a reference from your project to UtcMilliTime.dll, and then in your code file, add this using statement—
+Install the NuGet package (from https://www.nuget.org/packages/UtcMilliTime/) or add a reference from your project to UtcMilliTime.dll; then, in your code file, add this using statement—
 ```
 using UtcMilliTime;
 ```